-An histogram is an accurate graphical representation of the distribution of numerical data.
+An histogram is an accurate graphical representation of the distribution of numeric data.
 It takes as input one numerical variable only.
 The variable is cut into several bins, and the

 number of observation per bin is represented by the height of the bar.
 Note that the shape of the histogram can be really different following the number of bins you set.
 Thus, try different